DougTheDruid/SoT-ESP-Framework/FAQ.md

 get banned?
 No. If you aren't sure what something does, or why something is done a certain way, do some research on the potential impact of changing it before actually changing it.

 ### Does this work with both Steam & Microsoft versions?
-This hack will work with both versions of the game (Microsoft & Steam), and by default is configured to work for the Microsoft version.
-If you are using the Steam version, you will need to change the appropriate variable at the top of SoTHack.py
+This hack will work with both versions of the game (Microsoft & Steam).
+It is confirmed to work on running Windows 10 and Windows 11.

 ### Why Python?!
 Python is at its more user-friendly version of C. Hypothetically, we can perform any C action using python,